TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ### SCD Type 2 By Time (Recommended)

-SCD Type 2 By Time supports sourcing from tables that have an "Updated At" timestamp defined in the table that tells you when a given was last updated.
+SCD Type 2 By Time supports sourcing from tables that have an "Updated At" timestamp defined in the table that tells you when a given record was last updated.
 This is the recommended way since this "Updated At" gives you a precise time when the record was last updated and therefore improves the accuracy of the SCD Type 2 table that is produced.

 This example specifies a `SCD_TYPE_2_BY_TIME` model kind: